Dothan police adding drones to assist at crash sites, hunt fugitives and overall service

 Dothan police will soon have new technology in their toolbox to assist officers: drones.

-The Dothan City Commission recently authorized the purchase of three high-tech drones – one for the DPD’s traffic division and two for patrol – for $18,898.
+The Dothan City Commission recently authorized the purchase of three high-tech drones — one for the DPD’s traffic division and two for patrol — for $18,898.

 Lt.
 Scott Owns said the drones will help map and collect evidence at crash sites and find missing persons or persons of interest.

 Owens said there are many operational advantages to having unmanned aerial systems.

 “There have been a number of operations where a drone would have enhanced our safety on scenes,” he said.
-“In talking to others executive command staff, we’ve gone through those periods where we’ve said ‘there’s got to be a better way to do this.’”
+“In talking to others executive command staff, we’ve gone through those periods where we’ve said, ‘There’s got to be a better way to do this.’”

-Typically at the scene of a crash where there has been a traffic fatality, officers will have to set up a “total station” that is essentially surveying equipment to take measurements – one point at a time – to map the site of the crash.
+Typically, at the scene of a crash where there has been a fatality, officers will have to set up a “total station” that is essentially surveying equipment to take measurements — one point at a time — to map the site of the crash.
 Often, the data collected is used in court to support a case.

 One drone, a Phantom 4 RTK Quadcopter, has the ability to accurately map a crash site in real time, taking pictures with altitude and location, and make a 3-D recreation of a crash.